TakayukiMatsuo/FreeRTOS/FreeRTOS-Plus/Demo/coreMQTT_Windows_Simulator/MQTT_Mutual_Auth_wolfSSL/README_wolfSSL.md

 HALTING
 ```
 <br>

-This output gives you a guidance and interface list availabe on your system.
-Open ***FreeRTOSConfig.h*** file in the same folder where this readme file locates, then set the interface number you choose to   ***configNETWORK_INTERFACE_TO_USE*** .
+This output provides guidance and a list of interfaces available on the system.
+Open the **FreeRTOSConfig.h** file in the same folder where this readme file located, and set the selected interface number to   ***configNETWORK_INTERFACE_TO_USE*** .
-Then rebuild the demo and run it.
-You will see the interface is set and works this time.
+Then rebuild and run the demo.
+This time you can see that the interface is set up and working.
 <br><br>

 ```